grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 <img src="architectures/img/MIDIHierarchy.jpg" class="mx-auto d-block" width="80%">

-Depending on the used native MIDI API, event time-stamps are either expressed in absolute time or in frames.
+Depending on the native MIDI API being used, event time-stamps are either expressed in absolute time or in frames.
 They are converted to offsets expressed in samples relative to the beginning of the audio buffer.

 Connected with the `MidiUI` class (a subclass of `UI`), they allow a given DSP to be controlled with incoming MIDI messages or possibly send MIDI messages when its internal control state changes.

-In the following piece of code, a `MidiUI` object is created and connected to a `rt_midi` MIDI messages handler (using the [RTMidi](http://www.music.mcgill.ca/~gary/rtmidi/) library) , then given as parameter to the standard `buildUserInterface` to control the DSP parameters:
+In the following piece of code, a `MidiUI` object is created and connected to a `rt_midi` MIDI messages handler (using the [RTMidi](http://www.music.mcgill.ca/~gary/rtmidi/) library), then given as a parameter to the standard `buildUserInterface` to control DSP parameters:

 ```c++
 ...